 The European Young Persons Advisory Group Network (eYPAGnet) is a consortium of experts who facilitate meaningful Patient and Public Involvement with children, young people, and families across Europe. eYPAGnet is renowned for setting up and working with children and young people through the forum of Young People’s Advisory Groups (YPAGs) across Europe.
 It was founded by the following groups: GenerationR (Liverpool, England).
 Kids Barcelona, Kids France, and ScotCRN (Scotland).

 eYPAGnet also provides support in the training of CYP and coordinators of YPAG’s to ensure a high standard of understanding of patient and public involvement, clinical trial design, ethics and research methodology.

 The European Young Person’s Advisory Group Network (eYPAGnet) provides a platform for children and young people to have a voice across Europe, share their opinions, and apply their experience to a variety of issues in clinical trials, such as relevant endpoints, protocol design, formulations, age-appropriate information, and patient tools.

-The YPAGs include young people aged between 8-19 years (although some groups have older young adults up to the age of 21) who are patients, regular attenders at hospital, and/or have an interest in science, healthcare, and children’s rights.
+The majoirty of YPAGs include young people aged between 8-19 years (although some groups have older young adults up to the age of 23) who are patients, regular attenders at the hospital, and/or have an interest in science, healthcare, and children’s rights.
 YPAGs are predominantly facilitated by a professional involved in a clinical research facility, children’s hospital, or academic institution.

 eYPAGnet provides a centralised point of contact and creates a platform in which investigators can access the opinions of children and young people in a manner that is regulated with standard contracts, confidentiality agreements, agreed payments for services, and services that are ethically sound.